ADORSYS-GIS/e2e-banking-app/power-pay-translator/README.md

 The Translation Service backend consists of the following components:

+### Twilio SMS Gateway :

-Twilio SMS Gateway: A third-party service that sends SMS messages to the Translation Service backend.
+ A third-party service that sends SMS messages to the Translation Service backend.

+### Translation Service:

-Translation Service: A Rust-based microservice that receives messages from the Twilio SMS gateway, parses and validates the messages, and forwards them to the PowerPay Service.
+ A Rust-based microservice that receives messages from the Twilio SMS gateway, parses and validates the messages, and forwards them to the PowerPay Service.
+### PowerPay Service:

-PowerPay Service: A microservice that processes the messages and performs the necessary operations, such as sending money, registering users, and checking balances.
+ A microservice that processes the messages and performs the necessary operations, such as sending money, registering users, and checking balances.
+### Database:

-Database: A cloud-native database that stores all the necessary information for the system to operate, such as user data, transaction history, and account balances.
+A cloud-native database that stores all the necessary information for the system to operate, such as user data, transaction history, and account balances.

 # Interactions